Laviska Shenault Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Shenault is averaging 40 receiving yards per game in three career matchups against the Colts, 5.5 more than his receiving yards prop bet over/under for Sunday's game (34.5).
+- Against the Colts, Shenault has averaged 40 receiving yards per game over his three career matchups, 7.5 more than his over/under for Sunday's game.

 - The Colts have the NFL's 18th-ranked pass defense this season, allowing 248.8 yards per game through the air.